Capsule format · v0.6 · SDKs

 console.log(result.ok, result.level, result.envelope.signers);

-Source: github.com/virionai/capsules-protocol/tree/main/new-design/sdk.
+Source: github.com/virionai/capsules-protocol/tree/main/sdk-js.

 Browser-only reference builds without a bundler are demonstrated in examples/medical-journal/: the clinician reader loads the SDK in a single offline HTML file.